AmbrogioMB/INN_IJOC/README.md

 Code for the article *Multi-Objective Linear Ensembles for Robust and Sparse Training of Few-Bit Neural Networks* by A. M. Bernardelli, S. Gualandi, H. C. Lau, S. Milanesi, N. Yorke-Smith

-The repository contains one python file only, that can be used to reproduce the tests regardin the MNIST dataset.
+The repository contains one python file only, that can be used to reproduce the tests regarding the MNIST dataset.

 The PARAMETERS can be modified accordingly to the experiments